Dottie Rambo

+Biography

 Early life

 She was born Joyce Reba Luttrell in Madisonville, Kentucky in 1934 to Jerald Vernon "Chick" and Elizabeth Luttrell.
 According to personal accounts, she grew up in poverty and developed an early affinity for country music.
 She learned to play guitar while listening at night to the Grand Ole Opry on WSM radio in Nashville.
 At age eight, she started writing songs while sitting on a creek bank near her Morganfield, Kentucky home.
 She had the support of her mother and father, and by age ten she was singing and playing country music cover tunes on a local radio program.

 At twelve years old, she became a born-again Christian and made a commitment to write and sing Christian music.
 The decision turned out to be pivotal in more than one way; it did not sit well with her father who gave her an ultimatum – give up Christian music or leave.
 She left home and went on the road, with her first engagement being at a church in Indianapolis, Indiana.
 She formed a trio called the Gospel Echoes and traveled throughout the midwestern and southern United States.
 The Gospel Echoes would consist of different members over the years, including Pat Green and Little Joe Hatfield.

 In 1950, at age sixteen, she met Buck Rambo at a revival meeting she was holding with evangelist Jimmie Russell.
 They married shortly thereafter and began traveling and singing together after years of her traveling alone and living with pastors' families.

 The Singing Rambos became the group's name with the addition of their daughter Reba in the mid-1960s.
 Through an introduction by another gospel group, the Happy Goodman Family, Rambo sang for the then-governor of Louisiana, Jimmie Davis, who was also a popular country and gospel music recording artist.
 Davis signed her to a writing contract with his publishing company, Jimmie Davis Music (BMI).

 She received a signing bonus of around $3,000, the most she had ever earned up to that time.
 Though Jimmie Davis appears as a co-writer on Rambo's compositions during this time, she publicly stated he did not write any music or lyrics to her compositions but required a writer's share upon the publishing agreement.
 Jimmie Davis Music is now owned by Peer Music.